30-Min Crispy Crab Rangoon Recipe

 • In a saucepan over medium heat, add water, rice vinegar, ketchup, sugar, sambal oelek, and garlic.

-• Bring it to a simmer, then stir in the cornstarch slurry (1 tablespoon cornstarch + 3 tablespoons water).
+• Bring it to a simmer, then stir in the cornstarch slurry (1 tablespoon of cornstarch mixed with 3 tablespoons of water).

 • Continue stirring until the sauce thickens.
 Set aside.